phpzio/translatepress/readme.txt

 == Screenshots ==
-1. Front-end translation editor used to translate the entire page content
+1. TranslatePress front-end visual translation editor in action
-2. How to translate a Dynamic String (gettext) using TranslatePress - Multilingual
+2. Front-end translation editor used to translate the entire page content
-3. Translate Woocommerce Shop Page
+3. How to translate a Dynamic String (gettext) using TranslatePress - Multilingual
 4. Translate WooCommerce Products using TranslatePress - Multilingual
 5. Translate Images and Image Sliders
 6. Settings Page for TranslatePress - Multilingual